Luther Burden: Later life

-As of 2010, Burden was working with the YWCA organization, mentoring and coaching basketball.
-Since 2012, Burden experienced medical problems related to ATTR amyloidosis.
+From 2010 onward, Burden was working with the YWCA organization, mentoring and coaching basketball.
+In 2012, Burden began experiencing medical problems related to ATTR amyloidosis.
 He died in Winston-Salem, North Carolina on October 29, 2015, after developing a fever following cataract surgery.

+Personal life

+Burden's grandson, Luther Burden III, is a wide receiver who played for the University of Missouri and was drafted by the Chicago Bears in the 2025 NFL draft.